Digital Transformation & AI in Bioprocess

 Dhanuka Wasalathanthri, PhD, Associate Director, Biologics Development, Bristol Myers Squibb , Associate Director , Biologics Development , Bristol Myers Squibb Company

-Biologics process development landscape is getting increasingly adoptive to Digital Transformation and Autonomous bioprocess technologies.
-Which creates opportunities to elevate the analytical testing and development operational model.
+Biologics process development landscape is getting increasingly adoptive to Digital Transformation and Autonomous bioprocess technologies, which creates opportunities to elevate the analytical testing and development operational model.
 This talk features a clear vision, roadmap, and case studies of lab automation and digital transformation efforts measured against main KPI’s such as speed and productivity for in-process analytics for bioprocess development and manufacturing.

 Harnessing the Power of AI and Digital Twins for Regulatory Tasks

-Photo of Srividya Narayanan, M.D.S, MSc., Regulatory Affairs, Northeastern University , Regulatory Affairs , Regulatory Affairs , Northeastern Univ
+Photo of Srividya Narayanan, MDS, MSc, Regulatory Affairs, Northeastern University , Regulatory Affairs , Regulatory Affairs , Northeastern Univ

-Srividya Narayanan, M.D.S, MSc., Regulatory Affairs, Northeastern University , Regulatory Affairs , Regulatory Affairs , Northeastern Univ
+Srividya Narayanan, MDS, MSc, Regulatory Affairs, Northeastern University , Regulatory Affairs , Regulatory Affairs , Northeastern Univ

 This presentation will demonstrate how data-driven regulatory intelligence can revolutionize bioprocessing by automating compliance workflows, predicting process deviations, and accelerating scale-up decisions.
 Through real-world case studies and simplified AI workflows, attendees will see how raw manufacturing and quality data become actionable insights—transforming weeks-long regulatory tasks into minutes.